 Poland's dangerous eastern border takes center stage in upcoming elections

-BIALOWIZE, Poland — Hiking through the Bialowize Forest is a journey through prehistoric Europe.
+BIALOWIEZA, Poland — Hiking through the Bialowieza Forest is a journey through prehistoric Europe.
 It's one of the last remaining old-growth forests on the continent, home to the rare European bison.

 It's not bison that stop hikers in their paths these days, though.
 It's Europe's newest border wall: a 15-foot-tall metal fence topped with razor wire and security cameras demarcating the line between Poland and Belarus.
 Poland finished this 116-mile wall a year ago in response to an uptick of migrants illegally crossing the border.